This page contains Chapter 6 from

 Nor were the predictions of Malthus as flawed as some critics like to claim.
 It took more than 150 years after his ideas were first published, before there was an increase in population by one billion period within any one 25 year period.
 Hundreds of millions of people continued to live squalid, miserable lives, in a state of deprivation and near starvation, before succumbing to wretched deaths – just as Malthus observed.

 Rather than dismissing the concerns of Tertullian, Malthus, Ehrlich, and more recent writers on impending resource scarcity, we need to engage thoughtfully and constructively with these observers.
-After all, there are downsides as well as upsides to biochemical innovation.
+After all, there are downsides as well as upsides to the biochemical innovations that are intended to provide food to more people than ever before.
 As in many other areas covered by this Manifesto, the underlying theme is “technology is not enough”.